 There are not any glands in the vaginal mucous membrane, but it’s kept damp or lubricated by mucous originated from the glands of cervix.

 The combo of muscular layer and an extremely elastic lamina propria enables the gross distension of the vagina during parturition (childbirth).

 - It’s an incomplete mucous fold shutting the vaginal cavity near the external orifice of the vagina.
 The hymen presents different contours- annular, crescentic, or cribriform.
 During coitus the hymen ruptures and becomes fissured creating license plates of mucous membrane named caruncles.

-The vagina is a very vascular organ and is provided by the following arteries:
+The vagina is a very vascular organ and is supplied by the following arteries:

 - Vaginal artery, a branch of the internal iliac artery (principal artery).